Annual Christmas Bird Count

 For over a hundred years, birders across the nation have gathered for one full day each winter to complete the Christmas Bird Count, an annual event sponsored by the National Audubon Society.
 On the day of the count, local groups gather to identify and count every bird they see within an established survey area.
 The goal is to find as many species as possible and to accurately count those observed.
 When the results of the count are compiled, they provide valuable information about wintering bird populations.

 The Tule Lake count began in 1979 and usually draws about a dozen participants consisting of local biologists, park staff and community members who have a keen interest in birds.
 The designated survey area includes the northern portion of Lava Beds National Monument.

-Here's an account of last year's count highlights from coordinator Kevin Spencer:
+Here is an account of last year's highlights, provided by coordinator Kevin Spencer:

 Last year, 13 observers logged 90 species, which was very good!
 It was a mild day and a very calm winter so far, so there were some lingering species that would not normally be there.

 Some interesting species included three Red-shouldered Hawks and seven Trumpeter Swans on a flyby, who were calling too!
 There were also five Greater Scaups, a Mountain Quail, a Burrowing Owl, one Steller's Jay (not normally seen on the count even though it's common on the monument), one black Phoebe, and a Belted Kingfisher (usually not enough open water on the refuge).